 Each batch file can contain a collection of different event type files.
 DHBs can upload the batches whenever they are ready providing that referrals data is submitted at least once a week as a minimum.
 NPF will process the batches when they are received.

 Event ordering is confined to a single batch file.
 NPF system will process the events contained within each batch in order.
+For this reason it is recommended that a second batch is only submitted after confirmation is received that the first batch has been processed in case the second batch has events that occurred after events in the first batch.

 .